GMC Savana Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-U.S. average insurance rates for a GMC Savana are $1,154 a year for full coverage.
-Comprehensive insurance costs on average $206, collision costs $330, and liability insurance is $460.
-A policy with just liability insurance costs around $510 a year, with coverage for high-risk drivers costing $2,492 or more.
-16-year-old drivers pay the highest rates at $4,524 a year or more.
+Average insurance rates for a GMC Savana are $1,154 a year with full coverage.
+Comprehensive insurance costs approximately $206, collision costs $330, and liability costs around $460.
+Buying just liability costs as low as $510 a year, with insurance for high-risk drivers costing $2,492 or more.
+Teen drivers receive the highest rates at $4,524 a year or more.

 Average premium for full coverage: $1,154

-Full coverage includes $500 deductibles, 30/60 bodily injury liability limits, and includes uninsured motorist and medical coverage.
-Estimates are averaged for all states and for different Savana trim levels.
+Prices are based on $500 policy deductibles, 30/60 split liability limits, and includes UM/UIM and medical coverage.
+Rates are averaged for all U.S. states and for different Savana trim levels.

-Using a 40-year-old driver as an example, GMC Savana insurance prices go from as low as $510 for the bare minimum liability coverage to a much higher rate of $2,492 for a driver who requires high-risk insurance.
+For the average driver, prices range go from as low as $510 for a discount liability-only rate to a much higher rate of $2,492 for a high-risk insurance policy.

-The ranges above show why anyone shopping for car insurance should compare rates quotes based on a specific location and risk profile, rather than relying on rate averages.
+These examples demonstrate why anyone shopping for car insurance should compare prices using their specific location and risk profile, instead of making a decision based on price averages.

 Use the form below to get customized rates for your location.